apascualgarcia/RatioDependent/README.md

 it will run for each Delta value N randomizations, and it will return the mean and standard deviation of all the quantities included in the Summary file of Beyond-MeanField.f.
 In addition, it allows to explore different values of one parameter X of your choice among Beta, Rho, Gamma, H and G parameters.
-Therefore, the script will run N times a combination of X, Delta parameters (keeping all the remaining parameters fixed, except for any eventual randomization you may want to include as in the Fortran code), and will return a list with means and stdv for each combination.
+Therefore, the script will run N times a combination of (X, Delta) parameters (keeping all the remaining parameters fixed, except for any eventual randomization you may want to include each time you run a realization), and will return a list with means and stdv for each combination.

 ## REQUIREMENTS